Ohtani spurns Giants, agrees to reported $700M Dodgers contract

 Ohtani suffered a torn UCL in his right throwing elbow in a start for the Los Angeles Angels on Aug.
 23 and underwent successful Tommy John surgery on Sept.
 19. Ohtani is expected to be available as a hitter for the start of the 2024 season, but will not pitch again until 2025.

-He likely would have gotten more money as a free agent had he finished the season healthy, but Ohtani the international megastar still landed a historic contract that largely could pay for a portion of itself over the course of the deal.
+He likely would have gotten more money as a free agent had he finished the season healthy, but Ohtani still landed a historic contract that largely could pay for a portion of itself over the course of the deal.

 Ohtani will begin the next chapter of his illustrious MLB career with the Dodgers, who are scheduled to face off against the Giants 13 times in four series next season.